Agriarctos

 Agriarctos is an extinct genus of panda from the Middle to Late Miocene, approximately 8-18 million years ago.
-This genus and its type species A. gaali was established based on fossils from Hatvan, Hungary, and A. vighi based on fossils from Rózsaszentmárton.
-Miklós Kretzoi proposed Agriarctos was closely related with Agriotherium.
-Previously published, Ursavus depereti was assigned to Agriarctos by Kretzoi, but now proved to be polyphyletic.
+This genus and its type species, A. gaali, was established based on fossils from Hatvan, Hungary, while A. vighi was based on fossils from Rózsaszentmárton.
+Miklós Kretzoi proposed that Agriarctos was closely related to Agriotherium.
+The previously published Ursavus depereti was assigned to Agriarctos by Kretzoi, but now proved to be polyphyletic.

 Agriarctos beatrix was published in 2011 as a new species of Agriarctos.
 It was later erected as a new genus Kretzoiarctos, which was named after Kretzoi.